-Separating Intermediate And Drive Assembly From Engine
+Separating Intermediate And Drive Assembly From engine

-If it is necessary to separate the intermediate and drive assemblies from the engine, support the intermediate using a hoist and sling, and remove the hardware (1 and 2) securing the intermediate (11) and guards (12) to the engine bellhousing (10).
+If it is necessary to separate the intermediate and drive assemblies from the engine, support the intermediate using a hoist and sling, and remove the hardware (1 and 2) securing the intermediate (11) to the engine bellhousing (10).
 Separate the assemblies by pulling the intermediate straight away from the engine.